Traffic cone: Other forms

 Cones are easy to move or remove.
 Where sturdier (and larger) markers are needed, construction sites use traffic barrels (plastic orange barrels with reflective stripes, normally about the same size as a 200-liter (55 gallon) drum.
 When a lane closure must also be a physical barrier against cars accidentally crossing it, a Fitch barrier, in which the barrels are filled with sand, or a Jersey barrier is used.

 In many countries such as Australia and in some American states such as California, traffic barrels are rarely seen; pillar-shaped moveable bollards are instead used where larger and sturdier warning or delineation devices are needed.
 Typically, bollards are 1150 mm high fluorescent orange posts with reflective sleeve and heavyweight rubber bases.
 Larger devices such as barrier boards may be used instead of cones where larger areas need to be excluded or for longer periods.

-Indoor and non-traffic use
+Non-traffic use

 Cones are used to lay out courses for autocross competitions.

 Cones are also frequently used in indoor public spaces to mark off areas which are closed to pedestrians, such as a restroom being out of order, or to denote a dangerous condition, such as a slippery floor.
 They can be used on school playgrounds to limit areas of a playing field, and on ice rinks to define class, private party, or private lesson areas.
 Some of the cones used for this purpose are miniature, as small as 5 cm tall, and some are disposable full-size cones made of biodegradable paper.